acoustic-content-samples/wchtools-cli/README.md

  Pre-Requisite: Before you install the wchtools CLI, you must install NodeJS.

-   - Install the latest Node 6.x LTS or Node 8.x LTS version of Node
+   - Install the latest Node 8.x LTS version of Node
-     - Note, early versions of 6.x had emitter issues and early versions of both 6.x and 8.x may have security risks, so use the latest point release of 6.x or 8.x available, to ensure you take advantage of available functional and security fixes.
+     - Note, early versions of 8.x may have security risks, so use the latest point release of 8.x available, to ensure you take advantage of available functional and security fixes.

  Learn more about installing NodeJS at the following locations